NAME: Archibald Douglas CAMERON

 On 2 August 1915, Archibald enlisted in Melbourne.
-The photo above shows Archibald Douglas Cameron and an unidentified soldier, however, it is unknown which was which.
-The doctor at Archibald’s medical examination in Melbourne described him as having brown hair and a ruddy complexion suggesting Archibald is the soldier on the left.
-However, when Hamilton Doctor Eric Norham Scott examined Archibald on the 6 July 1915, he described him having a fair complexion.
-Both agreed on Archibald’s blue eyes.
+The photo above shows Archibald Douglas Cameron (left) and an unidentified soldier.
 Initially, Archibald was with the 21st Depot Battalion in Warrnambool from 8 September 1915.
-That may have given him the opportunity for leave to attend his sister Mabel’s wedding on 20 October, when she married Lionel Learmonth, son of Harold Learmonth of The Gables, Hamilton.
+That may have given him the opportunity to leave to attend his sister Mabel’s wedding on 20 October, when she married Lionel Learmonth, son of Harold Learmonth of The Gables, Hamilton.

 In the new year, Archibald was transferred to Broadmeadows on 13 January 1916 and departed Australia on 14 March.
 Once in Alexandria, Archibald joined the newly formed 46th Battalion and left for France, reaching Etaples by 21 July 1916.
 The 46th Battalion faced its first major battle on 4 August at Pozieres.

-At home, Sidney had received an enlistment exemption during November 1916 on the basis that one son, Archibald, had enlisted leaving just one son at home.
-Archibald meanwhile was facing a cold winter rotating in and out of the front line trenches.
+At home, Sidney had received an enlistment exemption in November 1916 because one son, Archibald, had enlisted leaving just one son at home.
+Archibald, meanwhile, was facing a cold winter rotating in and out of the front-line trenches.
 In the spring, the 46th Battalion was a part of the Battle of Bullecourt on 11 April 1917.
-During July 1917, Archibald fell ill with pleurisy and by the end of the month was a patient in the City of London hospital.
+In July 1917, Archibald fell ill with pleurisy and by the end of the month was a patient in the City of London hospital.
 He rejoined his battalion in France on 18 November 1917.
 Throughout the winter, the 48th Battalion again rotated on and off the front line before the German Spring Offensive.
 On 27 August 1918, Jessie Cameron planted a tree for Archibald along the Clarke Street Memorial Avenue but the war was almost over and Archibald had safely reached the end.
 He returned to Australia on 13 April 1919.